Regular Expressions

 // → null

 When using a shared regular expression value for multiple exec calls, these automatic updates to the lastIndex property can cause problems.
-Your regular expression might be accidentally starting at an index that was left over from a previous call.
+Your regular expression might be accidentally starting at an index left over from a previous call.

 let digit = /\d/g;